jrihon/thesis/chapters/01_chapter/01_resultdiscussion.typ

 ) <fig-PESALL>
 //
 //
-The selected GSQ, mp2q, were the heaviest computations, clocking in at roughly 548h or about 22.8 days of calculations.
+The selected GSQ, mp2q, were the heaviest computations, clocking in at roughly 548 h or about 22.8 days of calculations.
 The geometry optimisation capped out at about 48 GiB of RAM, while at most 40 GiB of _tmp_-files were stored on disk by ORCA when ten conformations were optimised concurrently.
-The hf3c was logged for the same parameters and finished in about 0.7h, capping at almost 3GiB of RAM and almost 1 GiB in Disk Space in _tmp_-files.
+The hf3c was logged for the same parameters and finished in about 0.7 h, capping at almost 3 GiB of RAM and almost 1 GiB in Disk Space in _tmp_-files.
-The GO experiment with hfq finished around the 30h mark and showed little hardware consumption compared to the GSQ, topping at 10 GiB of RAM with an excess of 6 GiB of _tmp_-files produced by ORCA at most.
-The pbeq consumed relatively the same as the hfq, but clocks in at 58h or 2.4 days (@fig-supplementary-consumables A.,B.).
+The GO experiment with hfq finished around the 30 h mark and showed little hardware consumption compared to the GSQ, topping at 10 GiB of RAM with an excess of 6 GiB of _tmp_-files produced by ORCA at most.
+The pbeq consumed relatively the same as the hfq, but clocks in at 58 h or 2.4 days (@fig-supplementary-consumables A.,B.).
 //
 //
 //